 Getting to and from the airport to the city is time-consuming.
 So why not fly?
 A new generation of eco-friendly electric vertical takeoff and landing (eVTOL) aircraft – effectively ‘drones’ you can sit in – are now in advanced prototype stage.
 Developed by the likes of Airbus, Ehang, Volocopter, Kitty Hawk, Uber Elevate, Terrafugia and PAL-V, they’re pilot-less, autonomous, and have a range of about 50 miles.
 Potentially perfect for transferring quickly from airport to city, or from airport to airport – such as between Heathrow and Gatwick in London, or JFK and Newark in New York – these so-called ‘drone taxis’ require 5G-powered autonomous airspace identification, crash-avoidance and geofencing so they can’t enter sensitive areas.
 Expect 5G-enabled air taxis to go mainstream by 2030.

-13. Attend the Oscars
+13. Virtually attend the Oscars

 Visitors to Times Square had the opportunity to “walk the red carpet” at the Oscars earlier this year, using a 5G-enabled smartphone.
 Verizon created this world-first Oscars experience using the power of its Ultra-Wideband 5G network, which projected the red carpet experience to fans 2,500 miles away, in New York City.